 We have provided Contact Names for officials worldwide to whom an inquiry regarding the legality of acquiring a cultural artifact should be addressed.
-Please note: these names and contact information are exceedingly difficult to obtain and personnel change regularly.
-Although we update the list each year via phone, fax, email, and letters, we still cannot vouch for the accuracy of the contact information.
+Please note: these names and contact information are exceedingly difficult to obtain and change regularly.
+Although we try to update the list each year via phone, fax, email, and letters, we still cannot vouch for the accuracy of the contact information.

 Navigation and Structure

 Case Law Outline: The cases are organized into eight overarching sections - ranging from cases concerning “World War II/ Holocaust Related Art Loss” to “Art Fraud, Attribution, Authenticity, Forgery. . .”
 Sections are further sub-divided, depending on the category, into Civil or Criminal Cases; Litigated Cases; Out-of-Court Settlements; or Pending.
 Each section of the Outline includes legal statutes (primarily U.S.) that are referenced in cases in that section.
 You may click on one of the statutes to read the full text.
 Thus, if the National Stolen Property Act was referenced in a case in that section, you will be able to click on the link to the statute and see the text.

 You may scroll the Outline to see all the cases.
 When you find a case you are interested in learning more about, you may click on it to see: the précis (brief summary), the case facts, the court history, and the outcome.
-Other relevant information is also there, such as, jurisdiction (that is, in which court the case was brought); the full legal citation; the decision status (settled? pending?), and the legal claim that was brought (eg. conspiracy).
-When there is not much information about a case, or if it was considered that important, we may have only included a précis.
+Other relevant information is also there, such as, jurisdiction (that is, in which court the case was brought); the full legal citation; the decision status (settled? pending?), and the legal claim that was brought (e.g. conspiracy).
+When there is not much information about a case, or if it not was considered that important, we may have only included a précis.